Senate session: Voices against Modi being raised inside, outside India, says Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Foreign Minister Shah Mahmood Qureshi said in the Senate on Thursday that voices were being raised against Modi inside India and all political parties were not on one page with regard to his illegal and unconstitutional actions in Indian Occupied Kashmir.
+ISLAMABAD: Foreign Minister Shah Mahmood Qureshi said in the Senate Thursday that voices were being raised against Modi inside India and all political parties were not on one page with regards to his illegal and unconstitutional actions in Indian Occupied Kashmir.

 Leader of Opposition Raja Muhammad Zafarul Haq, earlier, urged the Chief Justice of Pakistan to ensure that things were carried out in a better manner and cases not manipulated.
 He claimed three-four judges were transferred in the middle of hearing of cases against the opposition members.
 He said cases were being framed against the opposition and manipulated.